The Ultimate Adventure Through Wild Botswana

 'Overland adventures' are incredibly popular and very common in Africa, particularly the southern Africa countries; South Africa, Namibia, Botswana, Zambia and Zimbabwe.
 Southern Africa has a few major international arrival and departure points, namely Windhoek, Johannesburg and Cape Town, and Livingstone/Victoria Falls in Zimbabwe and Zambia.
 This trip utilises Windhoek and Victoria Falls as your arrival and departure points, with Botswana conveniently sandwiched in the middle to make for an epic road trip in between the incredible locations that you'll be visiting.

 Tips are not included in the trip cost.
 These are entirely at your discretion but there is an expectation to tip for good service.
-Your guide will help with advice, however, we would suggest £5 per person per day as a guideline.
+Your local guide will help with advice, however, we would suggest $5-$10 USD per person per day as an initial guideline.
+Of course, you are free to tip more or less, and the amount should be reflective of your perception of service and quality - a tip is not compulsory and should only be given when you receive excellent service.

 Your host will provide you with clean, safe drinking water from large containers, while the lodges, hotels and campgrounds will also supply safe drinking water during your stays.
 Bring a refillable bottle, it will be used well.